viant/endly/doc/README.md

 4) Tasks Execution
     1) Task eligibility determination:
         1) If specified tasks are '*' or empty, all task defined in the workflow will run sequentially, otherwise only specified
-        2) Evaluate RunCriteria if specified
+        2) Evaluate When if specified
     2) Task initialization stage executes, applying variables defined in Task.Pre (input: workflow  state, output: workflow state)

     3) Executes all eligible actions:
         1) Action eligibility determination:
-            1) Evaluate RunCriteria if specified, or SkipCriteria for all the actions within the same neatly TagID (tag + Group  + Index + Subpath)
+            1) Evaluate When if specified, or Skip for all the actions within the same neatly TagID (tag + Group  + Index + Subpath)
         2) Action initialization stage executes,  applying variables defined in Action.Pre (input: workflow  state, output: workflow  state)
         3) Executing action on specified service
         4) Action post stage executes applying variables defined in Action.Post (input: action.response, output: workflow state)